-- Paper Copter Shape Test - Print the three paper copter shape test templates out on copy paper: - "Paper Copter Shape Test: Circle" - "Paper Copter Shape Test: Square" - "Paper Copter Shape Test: Triangle" - Cut out the paper copter body and blade shapes on all three templates.
-Be sure to only cut the solid lines. - Fold on all three paper copter bodies where - indicated by dotted lines. - Fold one blade forward and the other back.
+- Paper Copter Shape Test - o Print the three paper copter shape test templates out on copy paper: - "Paper Copter Shape Test: Circle" - "Paper Copter Shape Test: Square" - "Paper Copter Shape Test: Triangle" - Cut out the paper copter body and blade shapes on all three templates.
+Be sure to only cut the solid lines. - Fold on all three paper copter bodies where indicated by dotted lines. - Fold one blade forward and the other back.
 Crease. - Fold both sides back on the base.
-Fold the bottom of the base back at the top where you see the two dotted lines. - Secure the folded base with a small paper clip on the bottom of the base.
+Fold the bottom of the base back on the top bottom line. - Secure the folded base with a small paper clip on the bottom of the base.